 The Lavazza Group has always demonstrated a deep sense of responsibility towards the communities with whom it operates, striving to create shared value while always keeping the social and environmental implications in mind.
 This approach is reflected in our commitment to contribute to the achievement of the 17 Sustainable Development Goals of the United Nations' Agenda 2030 and in our adherence to the United Nations' Global Compact.
-Since 2015, the year of the Milan EXPO, and with the publication of our first Sustainability Report, the Company has sought to embark on a journey to gradually integrate sustainability into all business activities.
+Since 2015when Lavazza published its first Sustainability Report, the Company has sought to embark on a journey to gradually integrate sustainability into all business activities.
 For a more incisive integration of corporate objectives and Sustainable Development Goals ("SDGs"), we identified the SDGs that are most impacted by our activities.
 The result is the 4 "Priority Goals", i.e. the four main SDGs directly linked to corporate objectives and that the Group pledges to develop as part of the business strategy: